Major: Office Technology Information

 When impressed with the College's reputation, affordable tuition and welcoming staff, Jackson appreciated how she was treated.
 As an adult student coming to college for the first time, she felt like a person, not a number, and everyone provided patience and support.

-Jackson began classes and found a full-time job.
-She is now working for Barrington Community Unit School District 220 in the Student Information Systems Department as the Infinite Campus/Business Office Coordinator.
+Jackson began classes and later found a full-time job.
+She now works for Barrington Community Unit School District 220 in the Student Information Systems Department as the Infinite Campus/Business Office Coordinator.

-“I attribute this to the fact that my employer was impressed with my enrollment at COD working on two associate’s degrees,” she said.
+“I attribute this to the fact that my employer was impressed with my enrollment at COD and my work on two associate degrees,” she said.
 “At one point, I was concerned about continuing because I felt going to school while working and taking care of my family was going to be difficult.
 One of my professors, Mrs. Wendy Felder (who has since retired), encouraged me to not give up because I was doing so well.
-I did not give up and to date have taken all of my courses online, which works great with my learning style and schedule.
+I did not give up and took all of my courses online, which worked great with my learning style and schedule.

-“And though I am working full-time, I am maintaining a 3.8 GPA.
-This is only possible due to the support of my family and the professionals at COD.
-I am very appreciative of the support given because it helps me as I continue to fulfill my goals.”
+“And though I was working full-time, I maintained a 3.8 GPA.
+This was only possible due to the support of my family and the professionals at COD.
+I am very appreciative of the support given because it helped me as I fulfilled my goals.”

-Jackson is a member of the Phi Theta Kappa, the International Honor Society of America and Alpha Beta Gamma International Business Honor Society.
+Jackson was a member of the Phi Theta Kappa, the International Honor Society of America and Alpha Beta Gamma International Business Honor Society.
 Having earned her two degrees with honors, she is deciding what to do next, which could include a bachelor’s degree in Computer Information Systems.

 “I would encourage anyone considering enrollment at COD to make an appointment, meet with a counselor and tour the facilities.
 I am certain they will find that COD brings just as much to the table as other institutions but in a caring, supporting and flexible learning environment at an affordable cost.
 COD is a great school and I am proud to be a Chaparral!”